ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/courseIntroduction/courseUpdatesAndFreshness.md

 be added while you are taking your course.
 We will make effort to notify students in advance of any significant updates are made to minimize any changes to course completion requirements.

+**You have reached the last page in this section.
+Please use the left navigation bar and click on the next section.**